BananaPuncher714/LethalQuantities/README.md

   - `ScrapValueMultiplier` - Multiplies the value of a scrap item by this multiplier.
   - `ScrapAmountMultiplier` - Multiplies the total number of scrap on a level by this multiplier.
 - ItemType - There is one section for each item.
   - `MinValue` - The minimum value of this item.
+Only available for scrap items
   - `MaxValue` - The maximum value of this item.
+Only available for scrap items
+  - `Weight` - The weight of the item.
+The real in-game weight can be calculated with the formula: `pounds = (value - 1) * 100`.
+For example, a value of 1.18 is 18lbs.
+Can only be set in the global scrap config.
+  - `Conductive` - Whether or not the item can be struck by lightning.
 - Rarity
   - `<item name>` - The weight of this item, relative to the total weight of all items.
 A higher rarity increases the chances for an item to spawn.
 Includes store items.
  </details>